Search This Blog

 • Does Barbara think that cremation will continue to grow after Covid?

-• Why does Jennifer think that funeral directors losing it in terms of value servicing?
+• Why does Jennifer think that funeral directors are losing it in terms of value servicing?

-• Thoughts on cremation as a threat to the profitability of funeral providers.
+• Thoughts on cremation as a threat to profitability of funeral providers

 • Why is mental health important in developing some kind of coping mechanism?